wiredopposite/XND/README.md

 # XND
-DVD elimination board for the Original Xbox.
+DVD elimination plug for the Original Xbox.